jafingerhut/jafingerhut.github.com/clojure/setup.md

   [REBL](https://github.com/cognitect-labs/REBL-distro) -- Read Eval
   Browse Loop
-+ They give easy to follow instructions for installing multiple versions of JDK (Java Development Kit) on your system.
++ They give easy to follow instructions for installing multiple versions of JDK on your system.
   + You might not need that now, but it is often useful in the long run.